 - 3.4 Relevant Data-To evaluate relevant data, the actuary should review appropriate recent and long-term historical economic data.
 The actuary should not give undue weight to recent experience.
 The actuary should consider the possibility that some historical economic data may not be appropriate for use in developing assumptions for future periods due to changes in the underlying environment.
-Appendix 4 lists some generally available sources of economic data and analyses. - 3.5 Other General Considerations-The following issues may also be considered when selecting economic assumptions: - 3.5.1 Adverse Deviation or Other Valuation Issues-Depending on the purpose of the measurement, the actuary may determine that it is appropriate to adjust the economic assumptions to provide for adverse deviation or valuing plan provisions that are difficult to measure, as discussed in section 3.5.3 of ASOP No. 4.
-Any such adjustment made should be disclosed in accordance with section 4.1.1. - 3.5.2 Materiality-The actuary should establish a balance between refined economic assumptions and materiality.
-The actuary is not required to use a type of economic assumption or to select a more refined economic assumption when in the actuary's professional judgment such use or selection is not expected to produce materially different results.
+Appendix 3 lists some generally available sources of economic data and analyses. - 3.5 Other Considerations-The actuary should address the following considerations when applicable: - 3.5.1 Adverse Deviation or Plan Provisions That Are Difficult to Measure-Depending on the purpose of the measurement, the actuary may determine that it is appropriate to adjust the economic assumptions to provide for considerations such as adverse deviation or plan provisions that are difficult to measure, as discussed in ASOP No. 4.
+Any such adjustment made should be disclosed in accordance with section 4.1.1. - 3.5.2 Materiality-The actuary should take into account the balance between refined economic assumptions and materiality.
+The actuary is not required to use a particular type of economic assumption or to select a more refined economic assumption when in the actuary's professional judgment such use or selection is not expected to produce materially different results. - 3.5.3 Cost of Using Refined Assumptions-The actuary should take into account the balance between refined economic assumptions and the cost of using refined assumptions.
+For example, actuaries working with small plans may prefer to emphasize the results of general research to comply with this standard.
+However, they are not precluded from using relevant plan-specific facts.